 At that time, we had a mean, cantankerous black cat named Coco who disliked most people, myself included, but she developed a soft spot for me after the accident, so she began sleeping with me.
 Every night for a few weeks, I was awakened by someone touching my leg.
 The touch was soft and feathery, but I couldn’t see anyone one.
 I knew the cat saw it because she always stared at the place where the angel was standing and purred.
 When the angel left, she’d go back to sleep.
 After a while I got frustrated at not being able to see the angel and tried to ignore it.
 Then one night she showed herself and it was amazing.
 Imagine a bolt of lightning against the night sky.
 Okay, now see that bolt in the shape of a person.
 If your imagination can stretch that far then you see my angel.
 A being of pure light in the distinct shape of a human.
 I believe she showed herself that night so that I could not dismiss her touch as some phenomenon in the healing process, nor would I ever allow anyone else to do so.
 She was an angel and I Saw her.
 That God cared so much He sent two faith filled, hard praying believers and an angel to minister to my leg while I was still a non-believer fills me with such gratitude and awe I can’t even begin to explain.

-I started and shelved this post about four months ago, but I was inspired to finish it yesterday by a fellow blogger, Angie Kinsey @ http://www.anjikinzywhimzy.com who planted a seed on Seeded Buzz.
-She asked “Do you believe in miracles?”
+I started and shelved this post about four months ago, but I was inspired to finish it yesterday by Angie Kinsey @ http://www.anjikinzywhimzy.com who planted a seed when she asked “Do you believe in miracles?”
 The question was further explored in her blog post, “Miracles and Moments”, where she wrote:

 “I’ve had people tell me about miracles (big and small), angel encounters, and near-death experiences in private, but rarely in public.
 I’ve had some of them say to me, “You know, I don’t tell everybody this…”, and I always wonder why.
 Are they just waiting for the right moment to share it with the right person?”